meta-rust/meta-rust/README.md

 ## Introduction

-This openembedded layer provides the rust compiler, tools for building packages (cargo), and a few example projects.
+This OpenEmbedded layer provides the rust compiler, tools for building packages (cargo), and a few example projects.

 ## What works: